northeastern-oasis/Workshop-5-Intro-Backend-Development/4-intro-express/README.md

 # Step 4: Intro to Express!

-**Note: completed code in the folder "4-intro-express-solution" one level up--you should start in this folder**

 ### Objectives:
 - Get our Express app up and running
 - Parse different paths and the data they send
 - Send back data when we recieve GET requests
 - Store data when we recieve POST requests

 Finally, it's time to use Express!
-While we can accomplish a lot with just Node.js, Express gives us many more powers, including greater ease when parsing routes and figuring out what kind of request we're dealing with (GET, POST, etc)
+While we can accomplish a lot with just Node.js, Express gives us many more powers, including greater ease when parsing routes and figuring out what kind of request we're dealing with (GET, POST, etc).

 We are now inside a **Node project**, not just a single file that is run as an app.
 This is because we need to use Express, a third-party package.
 Basically, Express is a bunch of code somebody else wrote that we want to use in our own project.